shuntksh/f5-irule-dhcp-parser/README.md

-f5_dhcp_sampler_irule
+f5_dhcp_avp_irule
 =====================

-iRule to parse DHCP option field and extract all the option value pairs
+An iRule to parse DHCP packet to extract option field into session table for log enrichment and traffic steering.